Hi and welcome to the Valetudo Newcomer Guide Early 2021 Edition

 Valetudo is a cloud replacement for vacuum robots enabling local-only operation.
 It is not a custom firmware.
 That means that it cannot change anything about how the robot operates.

-What it can do however is protect your data and enable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.
+What it can do however is protecting your data and enable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.

 Not having to leave your local network of course also benefits the latency of commands, status reports etc.